 Page 115.
 Whatte artes haueth the maçonnes techedde mankynde?]
 The arts which the Masons have publicly taught, are here specified.
-It appears to have surprised the learned annotator, that religion should be ranked among the arts taught by the fraternity; but it may be observed, that religion is the only tie which can bind men; and that where there is no religion, there can be no Masonry.
-Among Masons, however, it is an art, calculated to unite for a time opposite systems, without perverting or destroying those systems.
-By the influence of this art, the purposes of the institution are effectually answered, and all religious animosities happily terminated.
+It appears to have surprised the learned annotator, that religion should have been ranked among the arts taught by the fraternity; but it may be observed that religion is the only tie which can bind men; and that where there is no religion, there can be no Masonry.
+Among Masons, however, it is an art, which is calculated to unite for a time opposite systems, without perverting or destroying those systems.
+By the influence of this art, the purposes of the institution are effectually answered, and religious animosities happily terminated.

-Masons have always paid due obedience to the moral law, and inculcated its precepts with powerful energy on their disciples.
+Masons have ever paid due obedience to the moral law, and inculcated its precepts with powerful energy on their disciples.
 Hence the doctrine of a God, the creator and preserver of the universe, has been their firm belief in every age; and under the influence of that doctrine, their conduct has been regulated through a succession of years.
-The progress of knowlege and philosophy, aided by divine revelation, having enlightened the minds of men with the knowlege of the true God, and the sacred tenets of the Christian faith, Masons have readily acquiesced in a religion so wisely calculated to make men happy.
-But in those countries where the gospel has not reached, or Christianity displayed her beauties, they have pursued the universal religion of nature; that is, to be good men and true, by whatever denomination or perfuasion they may be distinguished; and by this universal system, the conduct of the fraternity still continues to be regulated.
-A cheerful compliance with the established religion of the country in which they live, is earnestly recommended in their assemblies; and this universal conformity, notwithstanding private sentiment and opinion, is an art practised by them, and essentially the laudable purpose of conciliating true friendship among men of every persuasion, while it proves the cement of general union.
+The progress of knowledge and philosophy, aided by divine revelation, having enlightened the minds of men with the knowledge of the true God, and the sacred tenets of the Christian faith, Masons have readily acquiesced in a religion so wisely calculated to make men happy; but in those countries where the gospel has not reached, or Christianity displayed her beauties, they have inculcated the universal religion, or the religion of nature; that is, to be good men and true, by whatever denomination or perfuasion they are distinguished; and by this universal system, their conduct has always been regulated.
+A cheerful compliance with the established religion of the country in which they live, is earnestly recommended in the assemblies of Masons; and this universal conformity, notwithstanding private sentiment and opinion, is the art practised by them which effects the laudable purpose of conciliating true friendship among men of every persuasion, while it proves the cement of general union.

-It may not be improper to state, that Masonry teaches us not to deviate from the line of inftruction in which we have been educated, or to difregard the principles of religion that we have been originally taught.
-Though we are to fuit ourfelves to circumstances and fituation in the character of Masons, we are advised never to forget the wife maxims of our parents, or defert the faith in which we are nurtured, unless from conviction we are justified in making a change; and in effecting that change, Masonry has no share.
-The tenets of the institution interfere with no particular faith, but are alike reconcilable to all.
-Hence religious and political disputes never engage the attention of Masons in their private seminaries.
-Those points are left to the discussion and determination of other affociations for whom the theme is better calculated; as it is a certain truth, that the wifest Tystems are more frequently injured than benefited by religious cavil.
+By Masonry we are taught not to deviate from the line of instruction in which we have been educated, or difregard the principles of religion that we have originally imbibed.
+Though it is our rule to fuit ourselves to circumstances and fituation in the character of Masons, we are never to forget the wife maxims of our parents, or defert the faith in which we have been nurtured, unless from conviction we may be justified in making the change; and in effecting that change, Masonry can have no share.
+The tenets of the institution therefore interfere with no particular faith, but are alike reconcilable to all.
+Religious and political disputes never engage the attention of Masons in their private seminaries: those points are left to the discussion and determination of other affociations for whom the theme is better calculated, it being a certain truth that the wifest fyftems have been more frequently injured than benefited by religious cavil.